AleGuarnieri/aleguarnieri.github.io/README.md

 As I believe in education and learning in every form, let me share some of the steps I am taking to enrich my knowledge about this wonderful field.

 My dream?
-Keep learning and use my expertise to work and volunteer in the areas in which these activities can be applied, giving back what I learned and contributing to have a positive impact in our society :slightly_smiling_face:
+To keep learning and use my expertise to work and volunteer in the areas in which these activities can be applied, giving back what I learned and contributing to have a positive impact in our society :slightly_smiling_face:

 ## Machine Learning with Python